macbuse/macbuse.github.io/index.md

 <!-- - I am currently in confinement with COVID -->
 - I'm did a [high school stage this week](./STAGE/web.html)
+- This week I'm sad :) because Copilot is out of beta preview.
 <!-- - I am very busy with refereeing -->
 - this page wasn't getting updated over Xmas due to a problem with a copy of the [reveal.js repo](https://revealjs.com/) that I had (stupidly) uploaded.
 - Why is this page on GitHub?
 [Read this](https://www.netlify.com/blog/2021/08/31/how-git-can-power-an-exciting-future-for-content-management/)